InsightsFinancial Strategy

 What Happens if Someone Objects?

 Creditors, HMRC or other interested parties can object to a strike-off, most often when tax or a debt is outstanding.
 That is exactly why you clear liabilities first.
 If a company is struck off with debts still owing, directors can be held personally liable, and the company can be restored to the register for up to six years from dissolution (whether by administrative restoration or court order), with no time limit where the restoration is to pursue a personal-injury claim against the company.
+If you need to reverse a strike-off, our guide on how to restore a dissolved company sets out both routes.

 Frequently Asked Questions